-Former Penn basketball player Tyrone Gilliams was sentenced Thursday in New York by a federal judge to 10 years in prison for wire fraud schemes where he stole $5 million.
+Former Penn basketball player Tyrone Gilliams was sentenced on Oct.
+31, 2013 in New York by a federal judge to 10 years in prison for wire fraud schemes where he stole $5 million.

 This former basketball starter went on to form TLG, TL Gilliams, LLC, a commodities trading firm.
 He became a skilled commodities trader and began to make a name for himself, carving out niches as a hip-hop promoter with connections and a rising philanthropist.